berlinonline/converjon/README.md

   * set your environment (production/development/testing) via the `NODE_ENV` environment variable (defaults to "development")
   * start with `npm start`

+  There are some optional OS specific start/stop scripts under `utils/os_helpers/` which you can also use.

 Configuration
 -